-including the role of social media as a new platform for extremist thought, growing anger against government and people in authority, the gun control debate, and the inadequacy of the nation's mental health system.
-Extensive sociological research is already under way concerning the effects of 2017 hurricanes Harvey and Irma.
+explain these individual and collective events by placing them in a larger social context.
+For sociologists in particular, these events raised numerous issues and topics for study, including the role of social media as a platform for extremist thought, growing anger against government and people in authority, the gun control debate, and the inadequacy of the nation's mental health system.